mhaugrud/msumcspy/_sources/Selection/Exercises.rst

 .. question:: selection_ex_8

-   A year is a **leap year** if it is divisible by 4 unless it is a century that is not divisible by 400.
+   A year is a *leap year* if it is evenly divisible by 4 unless it is a century that is not evenly divisible by 400.
    Write a function that takes a year as a parameter and returns ``True`` if the year is a leap year, ``False`` otherwise.

    .. activecode:: ex_6_8